bigspotteddog/full-stack-mini-course/index.md

-# How to Plan and Build a Project
+# Test How to Plan and Build a Project

 This article describes the process I have been using for several years to plan how to build any project whether it is a smaller personal project or a large project with a team of developers.
 This is also similar to the process we use on our team at work.